 How to live stream on Instagram

 Now for our final live streaming platform: Instagram.
 You can think of live streaming as a longer version of Instagram Stories.
 Instagram live videos are meant to be light, casual, and fun, rather than professional.
 They show your audience what you are doing right now, and in doing so gives them a behind-the-scenes glimpse into your life.

-Not only is this an effective way to promote your Instagram account, but it’s also an important strategy to build authentic relationships with your viewers so that they can get to know the individual behind the personal brand, or everything that makes your company unique.
+Not only is this an effective way to promote your videos, but it’s also an important strategy to build authentic relationships with your viewers so that they can get to know the individual behind the personal brand, or everything that makes your company unique.